hdainester/csss/README.md

 ## Documentation

-- All stories are block elements with a smooth scroll behaviour and (block) snapping of its children enabled.
+- All stories are block elements with a smooth scroll behaviour and (block) snapping of their children enabled.
-- All direct children of stories snap to their start position.
+- All direct children of stories snap to their start positions.

 ### story-horizontal